mkcfdc/UsenetStreamer/README.md

 8. Uses Deno API's to stream direct to client.
 9. No more Express dependency.
 Uses Deno.serve directly.
 Hopefully this will reduce the mem usage by quiet a bit.. we will see, I'm probably wrong.
+10. As of 11-10-2025 Prowlarr no longer allows you to disable redirects for Usenet indexers.
+Built a small proxy to get around it since nzbdav does not play nice with redirects at the moment.

 ### Features missing in this version: